 - Depression, BiPolar and Other Mental Health problems Yes, we found out that our hypothyroidism, and complicated by adrenal issues, can be the root cause of a variety of mental health problems!
 Read about it here.
 There’s an entire chapter devoted to this in the revised STTM Book.

 - Be inspired!
 You can read Janie’s story here, and you can read other stories here.
 More in the revised book.

 - Talk to Other Patients There are many good patient groups to get support and information from.
 Many are listed here.
 Be careful with what is stated, as not all information is good whereas others just may be!
 NO GROUP is meant to replace a relationship with a doctor!
 Compare what you read to what patient information is on STTM.
 You can also do a one-on-one personalized phone coaching with Janie, which many patients love.
 It’s mentioned at the top of the same link above.

 - Medical Research plus more books.
-Here is what we have found so far that backs up patient experience!
+Here Yes, in spite of dubious research claiming T4 is a dandy treatment (not), there is better medical research which backs up patient experience!
 Here are other books to add to having the revised STTM book (the latter the ONLY patient-to-patient book on the market).